← Back to Blog

 • Inconsistent state: Some data syncs, some doesn't, and you're left with incomplete records

-Later, when you're back online (maybe at home after the match), the app syncs your data to the cloud.
-This happens automatically in the background.
-You don't have to think about it.
+Later, when you’re back online (maybe at home after the match), data can sync to the cloud.
+This happens automatically in the background so coaches don’t lose anything.

 What to Look For